Yemen's Houthi rebels target ship in the Gulf of Aden as the Eisenhower aircraft carrier heads home

 The Houthis have maintained that their attacks target ships linked to Israel, the United States or Britain.
 However, many of the ships attacked have little or no connection to the Israel-Hamas war.

-Meanwhile, the U.S. Naval Institute's news service reported, citing an anonymous official, that the Eisenhower would be returning home to Norfolk, Virginia, after an over eight-month deployment in combat that the Navy says is its most intense since World War II.
-The report said an aircraft carrier operating in the Pacific would be taking the Eisenhower's place.
+The Eisenhower, based in Norfolk, Virginia, is returning home after an over eight-month deployment in combat that the Navy says is its most intense since World War II.
+The San Diego-based USS Theodore Roosevelt will take the Eisenhower's place after a scheduled exercise in the Indo-Pacific, according to the Pentagon's press secretary, Maj.
+Gen. Pat Ryder.

-Two U.S. officials, later speaking to The Associated Press on condition of anonymity to discuss ship movements, confirmed the Eisenhower had been ordered home and already had reached the Mediterranean Sea.

-Flight-tracking data analyzed by the AP showed a Sikorsky MH-60R Seahawk helicopter associated with the Eisenhower flying above the Mediterranean Sea just off the coast of Port Said, Egypt, on Saturday night.

-The closest American aircraft carrier known to be operating in Asia is the USS Theodore Roosevelt.
 The Roosevelt anchored Saturday in Busan, South Korea, amid Seoul's ongoing tensions with North Korea.

-The U.S. officials said the Roosevelt would replace the Eisenhower.
+The Eisenhower had already reached the Mediterranean Sea, said a U.S. official, who spoke on condition of anonymity to discuss ship movements.
+Flight-tracking data analyzed by The Associated Press showed a Sikorsky MH-60R Seahawk helicopter associated with the Eisenhower flying above the Mediterranean just off the coast of Port Said, Egypt, on Saturday night.

 The Eisenhower had repeatedly been targeted by false attack claims by the Houthis during its time in the Red Sea.
 Saree on Saturday night claimed another attack on the carrier — but again provided no evidence to support it as the ship already had left the area.

-Associated Press writer Lolita C. Baldor contributed to this report from Washington.
+Associated Press writer Lolita C. Baldor in Washington contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.